thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 // Implicitly injected: import CppNamespaces import CppNamespaces.widgets

-func makeButton() {
+fn makeButton() {
   var b1 = Button() // OK
 }
 ```

 We could limit this construct to only work with enums in the `CppNamespaces`
 module, if such feature is not deemed to be appropriate for APIs defined in
-Swift.
+Codira.

-**Option 2: Introduce namespaces into Swift as a C++ interoperability feature.**
+**Option 2: Introduce namespaces into Codira as a C++ interoperability feature.**

 From the implementation point of view, option 1 feels like a pile of hacks and
 tricks.
-We could add C++-style namespaces to Swift, and only allow the C++
+We could add C++-style namespaces to Codira, and only allow the C++
 importer to define them, clearly designating namespaces as a C++
 interoperability feature.
 From the point of view of users, there will be very
 few, if any, differences between option 1 and option 2.

-**Option 3: Introduce namespaces into Swift.**
+**Option 3: Introduce namespaces into Codira.**

-We could add C++-like namespaces to Swift as a generally available language
+We could add C++-like namespaces to Codira as a generally available language
-feature, and then use it to import C++ into Swift.
+feature, and then use it to import C++ into Codira.

 ### The "std" namespace

-An interesting question is how to import the `std` namespace in Swift.
+An interesting question is how to import the `std` namespace in Codira.
 Continuing to call it `std` might invoke incorrect associations, because APIs in
-`std` are not a part of the Swift standard library.
+`std` are not a part of the Codira standard library.
 We could rename `std` to
 something that suggests that it is the C++ standard library, like `cxx_std`.

 ## Structs and classes